Skip to content

 Can Fencers Bounce Back From Being Cut After Pools?

-This research will be presented at the Carnegie Mellon Sports Analytics Conference.
+This research will be presented at the Carnegie Mellon Sports Analytics Conference and Midwest Sports Analytics Meeting.

 Getting cut after pools is probably one of the worst feelings at a national tournament.
 It hurts to travel hundreds of miles to an event and only get to fence a handful of 5-touch bouts.
 Sometimes after being cut, I’m discouraged and fence poorly in my next event, but most of the time I’m upset with myself and fence better.